cms-nanoAOD/nanoAOD-tools/README.md

 Now, let's have a look at another example, `python/postprocessing/examples/mhtjuProducerCpp.py`, [file](python/postprocessing/examples/mhtjuProducerCpp.py).
 Similarly, it should be imported using the following syntax:

 ```
-python scripts/nano_postproc.py -I PhysicsTools.NanoAODTools.postprocessing.examples.mhtjuProducerCpp mhtju
+python scripts/nano_postproc.py outDir /eos/cms/store/user/andrey/f.root -I PhysicsTools.NanoAODTools.postprocessing.examples.mhtjuProducerCpp mhtju
 ```
-This module has the same structure of its producer as `exampleProducer`.
-However, in addition it utilizes a C++ code to calculate the mht variable, `src/mhtjuProducerCppWorker.cc`.
+This module has the same structure of its producer as `exampleProducer`, but in addition it utilizes a C++ code to calculate the mht variable, `src/mhtjuProducerCppWorker.cc`.
 This code is loaded in the `__init__` method of the producer.